The Curriculum

 • Then why do we fail to follow them?

-Teacher: There are a number of very powerful and confusing forces which cause us to detach from our true nature, become untethered from the natural laws, and to not live our lives according to the fantastic truths.
+Teacher: There are a number of very powerful and confusing forces which cause us to detach from our true nature, become untethered from the natural laws, and not live our lives according to the fantastic truths.
 The ingredients that follow are complex, each by themselves.

 However, it’s the unique way in which they work all together and feed off each other, which gives them enduring and unstoppable power.

 The ingredients bring out the worst in us.
 They blind us.
 They are very much like a perfect storm.
+(Discuss the concept of the perfect storm).

 We have never been able to overcome these ingredients.
 Until NOW!